Retrieving on-chain events

 The number of events stored by the event log depends on the configuration of the node.
 By default, a node is configured to store the blockchain events from the latest 300 blocks in the event log.
 Due to this, events from only those 300 blocks can be retrieved, by default.
 This can be changed by updating the keepEventsForHeights property in the node configuration.

-To store the blockchain events on a node forever, set keepEventsForHeights to 0 in the node configuration.
+To store the blockchain events on a node permanently, set keepEventsForHeights to -1 in the node configuration.

-The API client simplifies the RPC event subscription process not only for a blockchain client but also for external plugins and services.
-With the API client, RPC-based interfaces i.e. IPC and WS can be used to subscribe to RPC events.
+The API client simplifies the JSON-RPC event subscription process not only for a blockchain client but also for external plugins and services.
+With the Lisk API client, it is possible to subscribe to the JSON-RPC events both over IPC and WS.

 An API client can be imported into any JS client application as shown in the following snippets.